-Long-term liabilities of the college consist of notes and bonds payable, and certain other liabilities that are expected to be liquidated at least one year from June 30, 2016.
-The college has the option to prepay all outstanding payments less any unearned interest to fully satisfy the obligation except for the Dormitory Revenue Bond, Series 1989.
+Long-term liabilities of the college consist of bonds payable that are expected to be liquidated at least one year from June 30, 2017.
+Bond premiums are amortized over the life of the bonds using the straight line method.

-Information regarding original issued amounts, interest rates and maturity dates for bonds, notes and capital leases included in the long-term liabilities balance at June 30, 2016, is listed in the following schedule.
-A schedule detailing the annual requirements necessary to amortize the outstanding debt is not provided due to the college retiring the remaining principal balances of their bonded debt in the fiscal year ended June 30, 2016.
+Information regarding original issued amounts, interest rates and maturity dates for bonds included in the long-term liabilities balance at June 30, 2017, is listed in the following schedule.
+A schedule detailing the annual requirements necessary to amortize the outstanding debt is also provided.